Inflect logo

 Natural Disaster Risk

-Delaware has a High-risk profile for natural disasters, with a FEMA National Risk Index score of 92.94, as of September 2025.
-The state's coastal location and position in the Mid-Atlantic expose it to several significant weather-related threats.
+Delaware has a High natural disaster risk profile, with a FEMA National Risk Index score of 92.94 as of September 2025.
+The state's coastal location makes it susceptible to Atlantic weather systems.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business